 When you arrive into the UK after the journey from your home country, it's important to understand the process for entering the UK to ensure you enter correctly and legally.
+From 15th July 2025, main applicants (Student Route) will only get an eVisa and no 90day vignette sitcker in their passport to travel to the UK.
+Student Dependant Partners and Children will still get both a vignette and an eVisa.
 Read the following sections for more information.